cwzx/lazy-iterators/readme.md

 Lazy Iterators
 ==============

 C++ iterators for iterating over various sets where the elements are computed on demand, without the need to precompute or store the set.
-Features sets of pairs (Cartesian product, distinct pairs, zip), subsets (filter), and function applications (map, reduce).
+Features sets of pairs (Cartesian product, distinct pairs, zip), subsets (filter, slice), and function applications (map, reduce).

 A longer introduction can be read here: